GST Singapore – Goods and Services Tax Guide

 GST Singapore stands for Goods and Services Tax Singapore.
 It is charged on the supply of goods and offered services in Singapore.
 This tax is also charged on goods imported in Singapore.
 It is known as VAT (Value Added Tax) in many other countries.
 The current rate of Goods and Service Tax Singapore is fixed at 7% for GST filing.

 The aim behind introducing GST Registration Singapore was to enable country to shift the focus from direct taxes to indirect taxes.
-Because of lower GST rates in Singapore the income tax rates are also lower for GST filing.
+Because of lower GST rates in Singapore the income tax rates are also lower.
+GST quarterly filing is necessary for traders having turnover more than S$1 million.
 It is not a tax levied on income but a tax on consumption.

 What type of Goods are subjected to GST Singapore?